rmacdonnell/techquiz/readme.txt

 it is hard coded to accept only 1 user arguement and if none present default to testquiz

-can be changed to put serverblock in nginx site
+used to put serverblock in nginx site config
 Example:
-within "def sbcontents(self,site):" is #server_name
-uncomment this to have this script base its creation off of hostheader using regex lookups you will currently get warnings about dual port 8888 blocks if you test this without that consideration as multiple blocks are attempting to listen for the same thing on the same port as they are looking at seperate roots you would have seperate html content in certain scenarios knowing and being able to introduce this is beneficial.
+within "def sbcontents(self,site):" is a line #server_name uncomment this to have this script use arguement input as servername and hostheader using regex lookups you will get warnings about dual port 8888 blocks if you use this without that uncommented this is becasue multiple blocks are attempting to listen for the same thing on the same port as they are looking at seperate roots for the index you would have seperate html content in certain scenarios knowing and being able to introduce this is beneficial.